woakes070048/puppet-odoo-mastersetup/README.md

-#dbbackup branch
+#production branch
-This is the dbbackup branch which controls the modules and roles applied to the dbbackup node.
+This branch is used to manage the modules and site.pp for the production odoo environment.